gabrielangelo/token_manager/README.md

 The system adopts this dual-layer approach based on practical needs.
 ETS delivers fast read performance and handles multiple users accessing tokens at once, meeting the demands of high-traffic periods.
 While ETS keeps data in memory and operates on single nodes, PostgreSQL provides permanent storage and supports complex transactions.
 Together, they create a balanced solution: ETS handles rapid token status checks while PostgreSQL maintains reliable records for auditing and recovery.

 A TokenStateManager keeps ETS and the database synchronized.
-The system uses Phoenix PubSub for communication between different parts, allowing for future expansion while maintaining accurate token tracking.
+The system uses Phoenix PubSub for communication between different parts, allowing for future expansion while maintaining token tracking.

 ### Token Lifecycle Management